-The Italian Riviera is renowned for the pretty villages dotting this stretch of coast known, but there’s much more to discover in Liguria beyond the usual routes if you venture into the interior.
+Liguria is renowned for the pretty villages dotting the stretch of coast known as Italian Riviera, but there’s much more to discover if you venture into the interior.

 Not too far from the French border lies Val Nervia, a fairytale valley with amazing scenery, picturesque medieval villages and hills covered in vines that produce one of Liguria’s best wines – the Rossese.
 A tour of Val Nervia makes for the perfect long weekend escape from the city – just pack some comfy shoes, grab your camera and note down these places…